shinshinsakasaka/shinshinsakasaka.github.io/index.md

 ## Conferences

+Evaluating the impact of lexical gender bias on gender bias measurement with word embeddings.
+Shintaro Sakai.
+The New Directions in Analyzing Text as Data (**TADA 2023**).
+(Poster)

 Evaluating the Quality of Word Embedding Trained on Wikipedia Articles.
 Shintaro Sakai, Yasuhiro Suzuki.
 The 9th International Conference on Computational Social Science (**IC2S2 2023**).
+(Poster)

 Evaluating Semantic Changes in the Concept of Happiness with Diachronic Word Embeddings.
 Shintaro Sakai.
 The 9th International Conference on Computational Social Science (**IC2S2 2023**).
+(Poster)

 日本語単語埋め込みモデルにおけるジェンダーバイアスの評価(Evaluation of Gender Bias in Japanese Word Embedding Model).
 Shintaro Sakai, Yasuhiro Suzuki.
 The 37th Annual Conference of the Japanese Society for Artificial Intelligence (**JSAI 2023**).